OpenSILEX/opensilex/README.md

 Docker containers will be automatically started on your machine startup.

-You can change the "restart" parameter in "docker-compose.yml" file if you don't want this behavior but you will have to run the preious command after each restart manually.
+You can change the "restart" parameter in "docker-compose.yml" file if you don't want this behavior, but you will have to run the previous command after each restart manually.

 # Initialize system data